Jack Edwards (cricketer, born 2000)

-Jack Edwards (born 19 April 2000) is an Australian cricketer who plays for New South Wales as a batting all-rounder.
-In 2018 he held a rookie contract for New South Wales.
+Jack Richard Edwards (born 19 April 2000) is an Australian cricketer who plays as a batting all-rounder.
+He represents New South Wales in domestic cricket, Sydney Sixers in the Big Bash League, Washington Freedom in the MLC and Sunrisers Hyderabad in the Indian Premier League.

+Career

+In 2018, he held a rookie contract for New South Wales.
 In December 2017, he was named in Australia's squad for the 2018 Under-19 Cricket World Cup.

 He made his first-class debut for New South Wales in the 2018–19 Sheffield Shield season on 16 October 2018.
 He made his Twenty20 debut for Sydney Sixers in the 2018–19 Big Bash League season on 22 December 2018.

 In February 2025, Edwards signed for Hampshire County Cricket Club for the first two months of the season.

+International cricket

+In January 2026, Edwards made his T20 International debut against Pakistan.